-The difference between powering an LED and other electronics product lies in the source of power since a constant current source is required by an LED while most others need a constant voltage source.
+The difference between powering an LED and other electronics product lies in the source of power.
+This is because a constant current source is required by an LED while most others need a constant voltage source.
 Hence, a dedicated power supply requires to be implemented to power the LEDs in a circuit.

-The power supply must be able to provide a high voltage known as the forward voltage (V_f) that is enough to illuminate the LED and must also provide controlled constant current known as forward current (I_f).
-Current above the value of I_f may damage the LED and the light output depends on the forward current.
+The power supply must be able to provide a high voltage known as the forward voltage ( $V_f$ ) that is enough to illuminate the LED.
+It should also provide controlled constant current known as forward current ( $I_f$ ).
+Current above the value of $I_f$ may damage the LED and the light output depends on the forward current.
+The following figure shows the diagram of an LED:

-Fig1.6.1:Pwered LED
+Fig. 3.1.7: Diagram of LED